microsoft/genaiscript/slides/pages/poem2.md

 // OpenAI API request
 { "messages": [
     { "role": "system", "content": "Use this format for files..."}] }, { "role": "user", "content": "Write a poem using emojis.
-Save it to poem.txt."},
+Save it to file poem.txt."},
 ````

 </v-click>